 Each week of the six-weeks Keyboarding exploratory class, students will work to increase their accuracy and speed using various typing programs.
 They will continue to focus on using proper techniques for touch typing as they learn the home row keys and reaches to learn all 26 letters of the alphabet, numbers, and symbols.

-Computer Solutions is an elective exploratory class offered to students for two six-week sessions in the seventh grade.
+Computer Applications is an elective exploratory class offered to students for a nine-week session in the seventh grade.
 Students apply their keyboarding skills to the preparation of a variety of documents.
-Emphasis is placed on learning word processing, spreadsheets, databases, and presentation applications.
+Emphasis is placed on learning word processing, spreadsheets, and presentation applications using Microsoft Office 13.

-Keyboarding Applications is offered to eighth graders as an elective for high school credit.
+Keyboarding Applications is offered to eighth graders as a year-long elective for high school credit.
 Students will learn the correct techniques for keying alphabetic, numeric, and symbol characters.
-They will apply their skills to the preparation of a wide variety of business documents including letters, reports, and resumes.
+They will apply their skills to the preparation of a wide variety of business documents including letters with envelopes, reports, and tables.
 In addition to developing word processing skills, students will learn and develop spreadsheet, database, and presentation skills.